Virginia Tech vs. Syracuse NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Virginia Tech and its opponents have gone over the current 46-point total in three of six games this season.
+- Virginia Tech's games this season have gone over 45.5 points three of six times.

-- Syracuse and its opponents have combined to score more than 46 points in three of seven games this season.

-- The two teams combine to score 50.7 points per game, 4.7 more than the total in this contest.
+- The two teams combine to average 50.7 points per game, 5.2 more than the total in this contest.

-- These two squads combine to surrender 43.2 points per game, 2.8 fewer than this contest's over/under.
+- This contest's total is 2.3 points above the 43.2 these two squads combine to surrender per game this season.

 Virginia Tech Stats and Trends

-- Virginia Tech is 1-1 against the spread and 1-1 overall in games when it records more than 23.0 points.
+- Virginia Tech is 1-1 against the spread and 1-1 overall this season when the team records more than 23.0 points.

-- When Virginia Tech amasses over 309.0 yards, the team is 1-3 against the spread and 2-2 overall.
+- When Virginia Tech totals more than 309.0 yards, the team is 1-3 against the spread and 2-2 overall.

-- The Hokies have turned the ball over one more time (7 total) than the Orange have forced a turnover (6) this season.

 - Find the latest spread and moneyline odds for Virginia Tech at SISportsbook.